Platform

 Who is not eligible

-• Organizations or individuals that espouse racist, antisemitic, or other forms of hateful content.
+• Organizations and individuals that espouse racist, antisemitic, or other hateful content

 Eligible expenses